asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

             // find if the new element is bigger, smaller or equal to the parent int diff = value - parent;

-            // when equal to the parent, we can abort, duplicates are not allowed, for simplicity if (diff == 0) {
+            // when equal to the parent, we can abort, duplicates are not swapped, for simplicity if (diff == 0) {
                 break;
             }